koala-team/serializer/README.md

 * The **attribute_type** can either be *simple data types*, *complex data types*, *enums* or other *classes*.
 * In case you want to add new methods to your classes or other similar operations, be noted that it is not possible to add them in the **ks** file.
 You must create your own class, inherit it from the generated class, and then add your desired methods to this class.
-* Each generated class has four methods:
+* Each generated class has three methods:

 > **name:** Returns the *class name* of an *instance* (or *class* in Python).
 >